 Making the transition to third level education is a big step and we’re here to help you on your journey.
 Below we have lots of information to help make the transition to college and we look forward to welcoming you in September!

-Check out our 10 Great Reasons to Choose IT Sligo and if you have any questions for our team just send us a message or email, all the info is below – we’d be delighted to hear from you!
+If you have any questions for our team just send us a message or email, all the info is below – we’d be delighted to hear from you.

 All your next steps are outlined below – looking forward to meeting you soon!